Scotland Welfare Rights Conference

 1.30 Workshops – afternoon session (repeat of morning sessions)

-- Professor Peter Dwyer, Professor of Social Policy, York
+- Professor Peter Bradshaw, University of York

 Chaired by broadcaster and journalist Keith Aitken.